loater69/timeout/README.md

-# A js-like setTimeout function
+# A Js-like setTimeout function

 This library exposes a setTimeout function to the global namespace.